-Advocating for Change in Adolescent Sexual and Reproductive Health he Challenging the Politics of Social Exclusion (CPSE) project continues to work on sexual and reproductive health and rights (SRHR) to transform lives in Africa through spearheading research on the health and wellbeing of adolescents, with a specific focus on understanding the members, interactions in school with peers and teachers, lived experiences of pregnant and parenting adolescents.
+Advocating for Change in Adolescent Sexual and Reproductive Health he Challenging the Politics of Social Exclusion (CPSE) project continues to work on sexual and reproductive health and rights (SRHR) to transform lives in Africa through spearheading research on the health and wellbeing lived experiences of pregnant and parenting adolescents.
 Across sub-Saharan Africa, pregnant and parenting adolescents grapple with a myriad of challenges, including limited access to comprehensive sexuality education, contraception, and essential services, especially during antenatal care and childbirth.